guvercinjs/guvercin/README.md

   saveToLocal: true, // Is logs saved to local?
   separator: '@', // Separator between log type, log message and time
   timeFormat: 'DD/MM/YYYY HH:mm:ss', // Moment.js format
+  name: 'BACKEND', // Name of the Guvercin insance.
+(If you working with more than one instance.)
 })

 guvercin.debug('This is a debug message')